 The East Lansing Neighborhood Partnerships Initiative (NPI) supports neighborhood associations by providing opportunities to help enhance a neighborhood's character and quality of life through active community engagement.
 The goal is to support citizenship, foster two-way communication and build community by taking a new approach to neighborhood support and outreach.

 East Lansing's 25 active neighborhoods have reinforced a neighborhood's character through a range of projects, including planting flowers, installing signage, development of neighborhood pocket parks, creation of special events and more.

 They have also developed strong communication channels among neighbors and local city government through a variety of key components:

-Neighborhood Enhancement Mini-grants Neighborhood Enhancement Mini-grants (PDF) are available to neighborhoods that have been assigned a staff liaison for projects that reinforce a neighborhood’s character.
-Four $250 minigrants are available each fiscal year to neighborhoods on a first come, first serve basis.
-Neighborhoods can apply for the Fiscal Year 2016 minigrants beginning July 1, 2015.
+Neighborhood Enhancement Mini-grants (PDF) are available to neighborhoods that have been assigned a staff liaison for projects that reinforce a neighborhood’s character.
+Five $250 minigrants are available each fiscal year to neighborhoods on a first come, first serve basis.
+Neighborhoods can apply for the Fiscal Year 2017 minigrants beginning July 1, 2016.